amized/roo-react/readme.md

 ##Who's this really good for?

 In some sense React already adopts an OO methodology - components are objects that hold state and logic for updating their state.
-And this is perfect for describing a user interface.
-It's even perfect for building simple applications who's job it is to display or submit data, like a website.
+And this is great for describing a user interface.
+It's even great for building simple applications who's job it is to display or submit data, like a website.

-But if you're building a more complex web/HTML application like...
+But let's say you're building a more complex web/HTML application like...

 * a game
 * a simulation
 * an AI
 * modeling

-you'll probably want to structure your application logic yourself, and make sure it is decoupled from your UI.
+Performance may be a critical issue, and you'll probably want to structure your application logic yourself, and make sure it is decoupled from your UI.
 Javascript classes are a great way of modularising your logic, but currently it's a bit messy trying to mix these with React.

 ##Example
 Let's say your application has an Organisation.